saikiranpulagalla/research-lead-generation-demo/README.md

   - Download all profiles as Excel
   - Download filtered profiles as Excel

+## Design Choices

+**Single Research Focus Per Run:** The application enforces a single research focus per run to maintain intent clarity and ensure meaningful lead ranking.
+This design choice prevents dilution of scoring criteria and guarantees that all ranked profiles are directly comparable on domain-specific relevance metrics.

 ## Business Value

 This system enables Business Development teams to: